Azure/azure-powershell/README.md

 * Azure Automation
   * Manage automation accounts
   * Manage automation jobs, runbooks and schedules
+* CDN
+  * Manage profiles and endpoints
+  * Purge and load content on CDN endpoint

 For detail descriptions and examples of the cmdlets, type
 * ```help azure``` to get all the cmdlets.